hashicorp/terraform-provider-google/website/docs/d/folders.html.markdown

 The following attributes are exported:

-* `folders` - A list of projects matching the provided filter.
+* `folders` - A list of folders matching the provided filter.
 Structure is defined below.

 The `folders` block supports: